 When Mark and I added Barcelona to our France and England trip itinerary, it was only meant to be a way to mark Spain off our country list.
 We didn’t expect it to be as incredible as it was.
 Instantly, we realized that using Barcelona as a “map-pin stopover” was doing it a disservice.
 This is a city that deserves to be given due time to explore all its offerings.
-Still, we managed to cover a lot of ground in the three days we had, before taking the train up through the South of France.
+Still, we managed to cover a lot of ground in the three days we spent here.
 Here are a few of the highlights and recommendations (including some of the sights we didn’t have time to get to ourselves!)

 I don’t usually recommend Hop On Hop Off bus tours, as they can be touch-and-go quality-wise.
 (Don’t get me started on Brussels!)
-But, when you have limited time in a new city, sometimes a quick and dirty bus tour gets you the exposure you need.
-Barcelona has a lot to see, and while they have a good transportation system, you might feel more at ease just taking a Hop On Hop Off bus.
+But, when you have limited time in a new city, sometimes a quick and dirty bus tour gets you the Coles Notes exposure you need.
+Barcelona has a lot to see, and while they have an excellent public transportation system, you might feel more at ease just taking a Hop On Hop Off bus.

-The Sagrada Familia was designed by Antoni Gaudi, and is a jewel in the crown of Barcelona.
+Antoni Gaudi designed the Sagrada Familia, and it is a jewel in the crown of Barcelona.
 It’s a wonderful combination of architecture, art, whimsy, fantasy, and faith:

 Getting There: The Sagrada Familia Official Website has detailed info on how to get here.

 If you fall in love with Gaudi’s style (and I’m sure you will!) there are several other Gaudi-designed attractions around the city.
 You can make an entire day of it!
 Here is a quick list of his other designs in Barcelona.
 Many of them are UNESCO World Heritage Sites:

 - Casa Vicens – this residential house was Gaudi’s first major work.